How To Watch ‘Shameless’ Season 8 Before The Season 9 Premiere

 In addition to binging through Season 8, fans of the series can keep their eyes peeled for Season 9 spoilers.
 As Inquisitr reported yesterday, there have been some big additions to the cast for Season 9.

 Former Friends star Courteney Cox is set to guest star in Season 9, playing in a lot of scenes with fan favorite Lip Gallagher.
-Katey Sagal, known best for her role as Peg Bundy on Married with Children will also be making appearances during Season 9 of the series.
+Katey Sagal, known best for her role as Peg Bundy on Married with Children, will also be making appearances during Season 9 of the series.

 Happy to be part of the new season of @SHO_Shameless on @showtime!https://t.co/jLoMB6rwGJ